HistoryThrough the Nineteenth Century

 Rebel forces captured Sirte and Bani Walid, two remaining Qaddafi strongholds, in Oct., 2011; Qaddafi was killed while trying to flee Sirte.
 At the end of the month, Abdurrahim el-Keib was appointed prime minister by the NTC, and a new cabinet was named in November.
 The situation remained unsettled, however, with occasional fighting erupting between rival militias and tribes, and in Feb., 2012, leaders in E Libya called for the establishment of an autonomous region there, a move that was denounced in W Libya.

-In July, the 200-members of the national assembly were elected, with no group clearly dominating the result.
+In July, the 200-members of the national congress were elected, with no group clearly dominating the result.
 In September, Mustafa Abu Shagur, who had served as a deputy to el-Keib, was chosen as prime minister, but he proved unable to form an acceptable government.
 Ali Zidan, a former diplomat and exile, was chosen to replace him in October, and formed a government.
-Also in September the U.S. ambassador was killed in an attack by Islamic militants on the Benghazi embassy; the attack led to a crackdown on Libyan militias, but they remained a significant force and problem in the country.
+Also in September the U.S. ambassador was killed in an attack by Islamic militants on the Benghazi embassy.
+The attack led to a crackdown on Libyan militias, but they remained a significant force and problem in the country, and in subsequent months were a factor in a number of deadly clashes.
+In Jan., 2013, the president of the national congress survived an attempted assassination.
+The congress in May passed a law banning senior officials in the Qaddafi regime from the government; its enactment was forced by armed groups that surrounded government offices.
+Political, religious, regional, and tribal divisions continue to be significant in Libya and have thwarted the establishment of a unified national government.

 More on Libya History from Fact Monster: